 Find the Sent Items Folder

-New in Outlook 2010 is the ability to choose the Sent folder for IMAP accounts.
+Outlook 2007 and Outlook 2010 have the ability to choose the Sent folder for IMAP accounts.
 Other account types save sent items in the data file where the incoming messages are stored.

 If you have an IMAP account